 6. Love Me Tender

 This western musical, named after Presley's song of the same name, marked the King's onscreen debut.
 Alongside co-stars Richard Egan and Debra Paget, Presley shines in the role of Clint Reno set during the American Civil War.
-Clint stays home while his older brothers go fight in the Confederate Army and ends up marrying his brother Vance's girlfriend, Cathy, after Vance is presumed dead.
+Clint stays home while his older brothers go fight in the war and ends up marrying his brother Vance's girlfriend, Cathy, after Vance is presumed dead.
 Drama and jealousy ensue after Vance returns safely home.
 The film proved that Elvis had actual acting chops and set him up for a successful career in Hollywood.

 Presley stars in this musical as Charlie Rogers, a struggling musician who takes a job with a traveling carnival.
 Barbara Stanwyck plays his employer, Maggie Morgan, who recognizes his singing skills and turns Charlie into a main attraction for their failing show.
 Joan Freeman plays his love interest, Cathy.
 It's a simple plot -- boy gets job, boy becomes famous, boy goes out on his own only to come back and save the day.
 But it works and it's fun.
 Plus...Barbara Stanwyck is just good in everything.